raygj/vault-content/use-cases/encryption-transit/Vault Transit Backend Demo Walkthrough.md

 #rev-server=240.0.0.0/4,127.0.0.1#8600
 ```

+- save and exit file, then restart dnsmasq process

 `sudo systemctl restart dnsmasq`

 - test DNS resolution

 `ping active.vault.service.consul`

 ### troubleshooting DNS
 - use tcpdmp to monitor queries to 53 and 8600